Scilab-RL/Scilab-RL/docs/wiki/Detailed-Instructions-for-installation-and-getting-started.md

     * If you get the error 'Error : WslRegisterDistribution failed with error: 0x80370102':
         * Run the following command and restart your pc afterwards: `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`

-* The Ubuntu version that you get when using Windows 10 will probably not work, because Windows 10 uses WSL 1 and not WSL 2.
-You can make it work if you update from WSL 1 to WSL 2 manually, but it will be painful.
-Windows 10 is not recommended, we will not be able to provide you with any further assistance if you use Windows 10.
-Use Windows 11 instead.
+* Windows 10 is not recommended.

-2. Prepare Linux Installation
+## 2. Prepare Linux Installation
 * [Windows] Start the WSL2 console (E.g. start Ubuntu from the start menu, or open a Powershell and run `wsl`)
 * [Native Ubuntu] Open a terminal window
 * Update the apt repository: `sudo apt update`
-* Install gcc and other tools: `sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf gcc ffmpeg`
+* Install gcc and other tools: `sudo apt install -y libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf gcc ffmpeg python3-dev python3-pip python3-setuptools libbox2d-dev
+`

-3. Clone this repository
+## 3. Clone this repository
 * Clone this repository by navigating to your home folder in the Ubuntu WSL2 console and running `git clone https://github.com/Scilab-RL/Scilab-RL.git`.
 This creates a folder `Scilab-RL`.

-4. Install the main Scilab-RL dependencies
+## 4. Install the main Scilab-RL dependencies
 * In the Ubuntu console, navigate to the Scilab-RL folder , e.g., `cd Scilab-RL`.
-From there, run `./scripts/setup.sh`.
-This will install all required dependencies, it will take a while.
+* Run `./scripts/setup.sh` to install all required dependencies.

-5. Create a Weights & Biases account
+## 5. Create a Weights & Biases account
 * Go to [wandb.ai](https://wandb.ai) and create an account.
 If you are affiliated with a research institution or university, you should use that email address to get a free educational account.
-You will obtain a wandb API key that you can find on your wandb profile site.
-There, go to "settings" and copy your API key.
+* To obtain your API key, go to "settings" in your wandb profile and copy your API key.
 Then assign it to the system variable 'WANDB_API_KEY'.
-Our recommendation is doing this by adding the line 'export WANDB_API_KEY=<YOUR KEY>' to your '~/.bashrc' file.
-You can edit this using the following: `nano ~/.bashrc`.
+* Add the line 'export WANDB_API_KEY="YOUR KEY" ' to your '~/.bashrc' file.

-6. Test the installation from the Linux console
+## 6. Test the installation from the Linux console
-* Activate Conda by running `source ~/.bashrc`
+* Activate Conda by running: `source ~/.bashrc`
-* Activate the correct Conda environment with `conda activate scilabrl`
+* Activate Conda environment with: `conda activate scilabrl`
-* run `python src/main.py`
+* run: `python src/main.py`
 * When running for the first time, MuJoCo is being compiled, and gcc will produce some additional output.
 * Once compilation is finished, you should see console output similar to the following:
 ![image](uploads/c6d784811a62fc1b85653a91aa1dee00/image.png)

-7. Accessing visualizations and debugging information.
+## 7. Accessing visualizations and debugging information.
 * By default, Scilab-RL will store all data of the currently running experiment in the `data` subfolder.
 The structure is `<Scilab-Rl-root>/data/<git commit hash>/<Environment name>/<Time of Day>`.
 If the `render_args` variable is set to `record` in the config, you will  also find a subfolder "videos" with renderings of the experiment in this subfolder.
 * To monitor all other training metrics, go to wandb.ai and find your experiment data there.

-9. [Optional] Test real-time rendering
+## 9. [Optional] Test real-time rendering
 * To test the real-time rendering, start `python src/main.py source render=display`.
-* [Windows] You cannot do real-time rendering on Windows  because then you would need to install an X-Server first and export the $DISPLAY variable appropriately.
-Generally, we recommend not using real-time rendering on Windows.
+* [Windows] You cannot do real-time rendering on Windows and is not recommended.
-However, if you want that, it is necessary to install an X-Server on Windows.
-We recommend using the free version of [VcxSrv](https://sourceforge.net/projects/vcxsrv/).
-Download and install it.
-Start the X-Server with `XLaunch` (cf. the shortcut on your Windows Desktop).
-Then press "Next->Next", and in the "Extra Settings" dialog make sure to select "Disable access control".
-Press "Next->Finish".
-There are some other details that we leave unspecified here for now.

 # Instructions for debugging with PyCharm

-10. Install Pycharm professional
+## 10. Install Pycharm professional
 * As an IDE, we recommend PyCharm professional.
 On Windows, this is required to work with WSL, on other platforms you may use other IDEs, but we do not recommend this.
-To install PyCharm professional for free, you need an affiliation with a university or public research institution.
+* To install PyCharm professional for free, you need an affiliation with a university or public research institution.
 Register on the JetBrains website (https://www.jetbrains.com/pycharm/download) with your institution's (e.g. @tuhh.de) email address and request an educational license.
 On WSL/Windows, you will really need the professional version, so you cannot skip this step.
 * Download Pycharm, install on Windows, and start it.
 Then you can activate it with your JetBrains login credentials.

 11. Open Scilab-RL in Pycharm